 SPIRIT aims to implement and evaluate an integrated, evidence-based suicide prevention intervention at scale in rural communities.

-The Suicide Prevention & Implementation Research IniTiative (SPIRIT) aims to address this gap through a scale-up study and capacity building.
+The Suicide Prevention & Implementation Research IniTiative (SPIRIT) seeks to address this gap through a scale-up study and capacity building.

 How are we addressing the issue?